 “Whoa!”
 You Pay How Much for Your Ecommerce Platform?

-But if you’ve ever bought a yoga mat, fitness ball, or resistance band to exercise with as millions of people have, you’ve likely purchased from one of Fit for Life’s brands:
+If you’ve ever bought a yoga mat, fitness ball, or resistance band to exercise with, you’ve likely purchased from one of Fit for Life’s brands:

 Gaiam, in particular, has a distribution network that includes 38,000 retail doors, 18,000 stores within stores, and 5,000 category management locations.
 The products are carried in well-known retailers like Target, Macy’s, Kohl’s, and Bed, Bath & Beyond.